By Kristel Coombes

 The GHITA manifesto was shared at the third event.
 The manifesto defined the actions and provisions which are necessary in order to aid those using hearing loops in Gibraltar.
 The association proposes long-term solutions which should be implemented in regards to disability, including hearing loss.
 Although some degree of infrastructure has been in place in the past, GHITA believe that this should be maximised.
 They have also requested that GBC provide closed caption subtitles and British Sign Language interpreting on its broadcasts, along with an amendment to the Telecommunications Act and building regulations.

 GHITA intends to promote early and careful evaluation and treatment for those suffering from hearing loss in Gibraltar.
 In order to achieve this, it is critical that the health care system in place recognizes the importance of early identification and treatment.
 Nevertheless, perceptions must change regarding hearing loss, in order to increase the number of individuals who ultimately benefit from early management.
 Any type and degree of hearing loss will have a substantial impact on many aspects of living.
 However, most people take their hearing for granted – that is, until they lose it.
 It is time for Gibraltar to understand hearing loss.
+If you are beginning to experience hearing loss, schedule a visit at AVA Hearing Center to ensure that your needs will be addressed by a licensed hearing care professional with the qualifications and expertise to evaluate and advise you.
 Take action and protect your hearing, before it is too late.